ipfs/roadmap/README.md

 Each goal was given a score from 1 (low) - 5 (high) on each axis.
 We sorted first in terms of low difficulty or "delta" (i.e.  minimal additional requirements and fewer dependencies from the capabilities IPFS has now), then high ecosystem growth (growing our community and resources to help us gravity assist and accelerate our progress), and finally high importance (we want IPFS to have a strong, positive impact on the world).
 See the [2019 Goals (expanded)](#2019-goals-expanded) and [2020+ Goals](#2020-goals) sections for sorted priorities.

 ## 2019 Working Groups Roadmaps

+The IPFS project is the collective work of serveral focused teams, called Working Groups.
+Each group defines its own roadmap with tasks and priorities derived from the 5 top-level priortites described above.
+You can drill-down into each roadmap to get the full picture, or jump to the [2019 epics](#2019-epics) section below for the highlights.

 - [Project WG](WG_PROJECT.md)
 - [JS Core](WG_JS_CORE.md)